Peter Schickele: Early life

 In Fargo, the younger Schickele studied composition with Sigvald Thompson of the Fargo-Moorhead Symphony Orchestra.
 He graduated from Fargo Central High School in 1952, then attended Swarthmore College, graduating in 1957 with a degree in music.
-He was the first student at Swarthmore to earn a music degree.
+He was among the first students at Swarthmore to earn a music degree.
 He was a contemporary of Ted Nelson at Swarthmore, and he scored Nelson's experimental film The Epiphany of Slocum Furlow.
 It was his first film score.
 He graduated from the Juilliard School in 1960 with a master's degree in musical composition.
 He studied composition with Roy Harris and Vincent Persichetti.